-- Pay the budget has been updated to reflect the pay review undertaken by the National Joint Council (NJC) along with annual increments. - Temporary accommodation The Council is unable to fully recover from central government the costs relating to the housing benefit subsidy relating to temporary accommodation.
+- Housing benefit subsidy As a significant budget year on year this presents a risk in terms of the accuracy of the claims and subsidy recovered.
+This is mitigated by an earmarked reserve that the Council maintains; - Pay the budget has been updated to reflect the pay review undertaken by the National Joint Council (NJC) along with annual increments. - Temporary accommodation The Council is unable to fully recover from central government the costs relating to the housing benefit subsidy relating to temporary accommodation.
 The Council is currently acquiring local properties to use directly to help manage the cost of this provision.
-This cost is increasing year on year and placing a pressure on our budgets. we will continue to monitor the situation, however as a demand led service this is outside of our control. - 10.2 The Council does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2023 in relation to the Council's pension scheme are detailed in Note 24 and show a Net Pension Liability of £11.8m as at 31 March 2023 (£49.5m at 31 March 2022).
+This cost is increasing year on year and placing a pressure on our budgets. we will continue to monitor the situation, however as a demand led service this is outside of the Council's control. - 10.2 The Council does however have a number of work streams in place to help address these risks and also has a healthy reserve position to support in the short to medium term. - 10.3 The disclosures required for the financial year ending 31 March 2025 in relation to the Council's pension scheme are detailed in Note 24 and show a Net Pension Asset of £12.4m as at 31 March 2025 (Net Liability of £3.4m at 31 March 2024).
 The liabilities show the underlying commitments that the Council has in the long run to pay retirement benefits.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy.
 At present the deficit on the scheme would be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.